About Ute’s research

 The working world is trying to reorganize and restructure, hoping to find their best way to segue into a post-Covid-19 era.
 Yet research has already demonstrated that - despite the steep learning curves of so many of us, and the comparatively smooth transition from working in the office to working from home - there remain areas in which more learning needs to happen to make these new remote and hybrid workplace settings attractive in a sustainable manner, allowing both leaders, employees, and organizations to continue to grow and thrive personally as well as economically.

-The purpose of Ute’s study is to learn more about the gaps in skills and behaviors that were identified in a very broad and general manner among leaders in remote and hybrid work environments and which are attributed to a decline in workplace well-being and engagement among workforces; and how group coaching could help to close these gaps.
+The purpose of Ute’s study is to learn more about the skill gaps that were identified in a very broad and general manner among leaders in remote and hybrid work environments and which are attributed to a decline in workplace well-being and engagement among workforces; and the role coaching could play to help mitigate these gaps.

 Ethical Approval was granted by the Ethics Committee of the University of Chester.